romi/plant-imager/README.md

 ./docker/virtualplantimager/build.sh
 ```
 By default, this build script will create a docker image named `virtualplantimager:latest`.
-If you want more build options (specific branches, tags...etc), type `./docker/virtualplantimager/build.sh --help`.
+If you want more build options (specific branches, tags...etc), type `./docker/virtualplantimager/build.sh -h`.

 > :warning: by default the docker user is the same as the one currently used by your system.
-Use `echo $USER` to check the active username.
+> Use `echo $USER` to check the active username.

 #### Run a `virtualplantimager` container